-When you press Start Cloning button, a background process starts on JIRA server, which performs the following:
+When you press the Start Cloning button, a background process starts on the Jira server, which performs the following:

-- 1. Copy original structure's hierarchy and store it in memory. - 2.
-Check all necessary permissions required for cloning. - 3.
-Clone all issues. - 4.
-Create a structure and fill it up with the cloned issues.
+- 1. Copies the original structure's hierarchy and stores it in memory - 2.
+Checks all necessary permissions required for cloning - 3.
+Clones all issues - 4.
+Creates a new structure and fills it with the cloned issues

-At step 2 the cloner process might discover some problems.
-If critical problems are discovered, an error message is shown and process is aborted.
-If non-critical problems are discovered, then warnings are shown and user input is required.
+At step 2, the cloning process might discover some problems.
+If critical problems are discovered, an error message is shown and the process is aborted.
+If non-critical problems are discovered, warnings are shown and user input is required.
 The warnings may suggest that cloning may continue, but the resulting issues might not be exact copies.
 After your confirmation, the process continues.